-To assist in meeting the Borough's housing needs the rural plan area will accommodate approximately 170 new dwellings by 2031.
+To assist in meeting the Borough's housing needs the rural plan area will accommodate a minimum of 170 new dwellings by 2031 excluding the dwellings built on the new developments on the western edge of Hartlepool's urban area.

-Permission may be granted for further new homes on the following sites:
+Permission will be granted for further new homes on the following sites:

-Village Site Name/ windfall Max Number allocated Planning permission

-Dalton Piercy Infill only 10 n/a

-Elwick North of North Farm/ Potters Farm (43 and 44) 25 25 additional dwellings considered over the 14 already approved.

-Greatham Between Hill View and Saltaire Terrace (106) 12

-Greatham Mellanby Lane 5
+Village Site Name/ windfall Approx number allocated Planning permission Elwick North of North Farm/ Potters Farm (43 and 44) 25 25 additional dwellings considered over the 14 already approved.
+Greatham Between Hill View and Saltaire Terrace (106) 12 Greatham Mellanby Lane 5

 Greatham Garden rear of 15 High Street 6

 Greatham Grove House Nursery 6

 Hart Eastern part of Nine Acres (eastern part 3) 23

-Newton Bewley Infill only NA
+Hart Glebe Farm 20

 TOTAL 87